-Delinquent Accounts
+Delinguent Accounts

-Students who become delinquent on their account will receive ebills, paper statements, letters and calls informing them that they must pay their debt by a certain date or they will be turned over to outside collections.
+Students who become delinquent on their account will receive ebills to their MCC student email accounts, paper statements, letters and calls informing them that they must pay their debt by a certain date or they will be turned over to outside collections.
 Transcripts, diplomas and/or enrollment are immediately restricted until the balance is paid in full.
-Budget friendly customized plans are available through Delinquent Accounts.
+Budget friendly customized plans are available through Delinquent Accounts department.

-Placing with collections includes reporting the balance to the State of MO income tax intercept program and/or an outside collection agency.
+Referral to collections includes reporting the balance to the State of MO income tax intercept program and/or an outside collection agency.
 Students are responsible for all collections costs incurred at the collection agency.